 - Incontinence, Urgency and Prolapse: Conservative treatment can be provided for these issues, including addressing bladder and bowel habits, and improving abdominal wall and pelvic floor form and function.
 In addition, our Women’s Health physiotherapists have special skills in the treatment of pelvic floor weakness and urinary or faecal incontinence.
 This includes post hysterectomy care.

-At Southside Physio, Jess Andriolo and Alicia Jackson trained in Women's Health.
+At Southside Physio, Jess Andriolo and Alicia Jackson are trained in Women's Health.
 With their gentle approach and guidance they would love to help you to make a difference in your overall wellbeing and quality of life.
 Please contact us to make an appointment or to discuss your particular needs.

 Great Ted Talk by Claire Baker : Poos, wees and sex: Hard enough to talk about when things are going well!!
 Pelvic floor pain and discomfort is something many of us experience, but rarely talked about.
 Find out what's normal, what's not and how to get help.